ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-2.md

 **Known Brokers** can be found in **Kafka** configs under listeners

 **Topic Name** is the name you created earlier for Kafka.
 Type the following command to see your topic name: ./kafka-topics.sh --list --zookeeper localhost:2181.

-  The **Message Delimiter** set as "Shift+enter" in the value field makes each line of incoming FlowFile a single message, so kafka does not receive an enormous flowfile as a single message.
+**Message Delimiter** set as "Shift+enter" in the value field makes each line of incoming FlowFile a single message, so kafka does not receive an enormous flowfile as a single message.

 **Client Name** can be named to your liking, it is the name that is used when communicating with kafka.

 4\.
 Open the Configure Processor window again, navigate to the **Settings** tab.
 Set the **Auto termination relationship** to `success` and `failure`.
 Click **apply**.